-- Apply the brake lever or pedal and inspect the brake fluid leak from the brake hoses [A], fittings [B] and pipes [C]. - ★If the brake fluid leaked from any position, inspect or replace the problem part.
+- For models equipped with an ABS, remove the rear fender front (see Rear Fender Front Removal in the Frame chapter). - Apply the brake lever or pedal and inspect the brake fluid leak from the brake hoses [A], pipes (ABS equipped models) [B] and fittings [C]. - ★ If the brake fluid leaked from any position, inspect or replace the problem part.

-- Inspect the brake hoses, fittings and pipes for deterioration, cracks and signs of leakage. - OThe high pressure inside the brake line can cause fluid to leak [A] or the hose to burst if the line is not properly maintained.
-Bend and twist the rubber hose while examining it - ★Replace the hose and pipe if any crack [B], bulge [C] or leakage is noticed. - ★Tighten any brake hose banjo bolts and brake pipe joint nuts.
+- For models equipped with an ABS, remove the rear fender front (see Rear Fender Front Removal in the Frame chapter). - Inspect the brake hoses, fittings and pipes (ABS equipped models) for deterioration, cracks and signs of leakage. - OThe high pressure inside the brake line can cause fluid to leak [A] or the hose, pipes (ABS equipped models) to burst if the line is not properly maintained.
+Bend and twist the rubber hose while examining it. - ★ Replace the hose and pipe (ABS equipped models) if any crack [B], bulge [C] or leakage is noticed. - ★ Tighten any brake hose banjo bolts and brake pipe joint nuts.